StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/parameters-docker.md

 For step-by-step instructions on running Cortex with Docker or Podman, see [How to Run Cortex with Docker](run-cortex-with-docker.md).

-## Docker Container configuration options
+## Docker container configuration options

 - `docker.container.capAdd` (array of strings): Add Linux capabilities to the container.
 - `docker.container.capDrop` (array of strings): Remove Linux capabilities from the container.